jbreffle/jbreffle/README.md

   <!-- <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/> -->
 </h1>

-I am a computational and systems neuroscientist.
-My dissertation investigated how certain types of random connectivity patterns can produce computationally useful dynamics in recurrent neuronal networks.
+I am a computational scientist with a background in computational and systems neuroscience.
+My dissertation investigated how certain types of connectivity patterns can produce computationally useful dynamics in recurrent neural networks.

-My primary project focused on developing models of the reactivation of novel experiences in neuronal networks to study hippocampal replay.
+My primary project focused on developing neural network models of memory replay.
 I also analyzed neural data collected from rodents performing memory-guided tasks to inform and validate my models.

+Having recently completed my Ph.D., I am now looking to transition to a role where I can apply my expertise in machine learning and data analysis to solve complex data-driven challenges in industry.

 <!-- Uncomment to display language and tool emojis